nipafx/nipafx.dev/content/videos/2021-03-25-inside-java-newscast-1.md

 Hi everyone,

 I'm nipafx (but you can call me Nicolai) and today it's gonna be you, me, and the first episode of the Inside Java Newscast.
-Here we cover recent developments in the JDK, drawing from Java Enhancement Proposals, design documents, the mailing list, and the occasional chicken bone.
+Here we cover recent developments in the JDK, drawing from JDK Enhancement Proposals, design documents, the mailing list, and the occasional chicken bone.

 Today we're covering the recent weeks up to today, March 23rd 2021, and we have two larger topics: